 “Indigenous partnerships with oil and gas advance the path of Reconciliation.”

-Indigenous communities and businesses are becoming increasingly important players in Canadian oil and gas, and that’s good for Canada and the world.
+Indigenous businesses and communities are becoming increasingly important players in Canadian oil and gas, and that’s good for Canada and the world.

 The world needs responsibly produced oil and gas now, and will long into the future on the path to decarbonization.